Protect your home and enjoy that at home feeling with RACV Home Insurance

 What sort of contents insurance cover are you being offered and do you understand what it means?

 Have you checked the list of events offered to ensure they are appropriate?
 The secret with ‘Listed Events’ is to ensure the events you need covered at your home are included in the list offered.
 You need to compare these lists between different policies as they are not all the same.
-Does a policy include, for example, flood cover?
+For example, does a policy include extreme weather events such as hail damage, fire or flood cover?